pingcap/docs-cn/develop/dev-guide-use-stale-read.md

 SET @@tidb_read_staleness="-5";
 ```

-For example, if the value is set to `-5` and TiKV has the corresponding historical data, TiDB selects a timestamp as new as possible within a 5-second time range.
+For example, if the value is set to `-5` and TiKV or TiFlash has the corresponding historical data, TiDB selects a timestamp as new as possible within a 5-second time range.

 Disable Stale Read in the session: